Petit-Quebec/sommelier/README.md

 - `SOMMELIER_LAMBDA_EXECUTION_ROLE`
 - `SOMMELIER_GAMBLING_SALT`

-The first three of these can be found in the Discord Developer Portal. `SOMMELIER_LAMBDA_EXECUTION_ROLE` should be created on your AWS account, with the **AWSLambdaBasicExecutionRole** policy.
+The first three of these can be found in the Discord Developer Portal. `SOMMELIER_LAMBDA_EXECUTION_ROLE` should be created on your AWS account, with the **AWSLambdaBasicExecutionRole** policy. `SOMMELIER_GAMBLING_SALT` is the variable required for the app itself.

 ## Deploying
 To deploy the project, run the `deploy.sh` scripts, which builds the project, and then deploys it to a lambda named `sommelier`.